notslang/slang.cx/content/aligning-operators.md

 # Aligning Operators
-If you’ve been coding for a sufficiently long time, you’ve surely come across the formatting debate between aligning operators, and surrounding them with a single space (unaligned).
+If you've been coding for a sufficiently long time, you've surely come across the formatting debate between aligning operators, and surrounding them with a single space (unaligned).

 Aligned looks like this: